Gaussian Multiple and Random Access in the Finite Blocklength Regime: Introduction

-is the \emph{dispersion} of the point-to-point Gaussian channel; Polyanskiy et al. prove a matching converse in~\cite{polyanskiy2010Channel}.
-The first- and second-order terms in \eqref{eq:tantomamichel3} remain the same under maximal-error and both maximal- and average-power constraints across codewords; they differ under average-error and average-power constraints \cite[Ch.~4]{polyanskiy2010thesis}.
+is the \emph{dispersion} of the point-to-point Gaussian channel; Polyanskiy \emph{et al.} prove a matching converse in~\cite{polyanskiy2010Channel}.
+Under a maximal-error constraint, the first- and second-order terms in \eqref{eq:tantomamichel3} remain the same under both maximal- and average-power constraints across codewords; under an average-error constraint, average- and maximal-power constraints yield different first- and second-order performance limits \cite[Ch.~4]{polyanskiy2010thesis}.
 In this paper, we only consider average-error and maximal-power constraints.

-Extending the asymptotic expansion in \eqref{eq:tantomamichel3} to a Gaussian MAC, in which multiple transmitters communicate independent messages to a single receiver over a Gaussian channel with blocklength $n$, is not trivial.
-MolavianJazi and Laneman~\cite{molavianjazi2015second} and Scarlett et al.~\cite{scarlett2015constantcompMAC} generalize the result in \eqref{eq:tantomamichel3} to the two-transmitter MAC, bounding the achievable rate as a function of the $3 \times 3$ dispersion matrix $\ms{V}(P_1, P_2)$, an analogue of $V(P)$ assuming transmitters with per-codeword power constraints $P_{1}$ and $P_{2}$.
-The bound in \cite{molavianjazi2015second} uses codewords uniformly distributed on the power sphere and threshold decoding based on the \emph{mutual information random variable}; the bound in \cite{scarlett2015constantcompMAC} uses constant composition codes and a quantization argument for the Gaussian channel.
-This paper improves those bounds using codewords uniformly distributed on the power sphere and maximum likelihood decoding.
+MolavianJazi and Laneman~\cite{molavianjazi2015second} and Scarlett \emph{et al.}~\cite{scarlett2015constantcompMAC} generalize the asymptotic expansion in \eqref{eq:tantomamichel3} to the two-transmitter Gaussian MAC, bounding the achievable rate as a function of the $3 \times 3$ dispersion matrix $\ms{V}(P_1, P_2)$, an analogue of $V(P)$ assuming transmitters with per-codeword power constraints $P_{1}$ and $P_{2}$.
+The bound in \cite{molavianjazi2015second} uses codewords uniformly distributed on the power sphere and threshold decoding based on the \emph{information density}; the bound in \cite{scarlett2015constantcompMAC} uses constant composition codes and a quantization argument for the Gaussian channel.
+This paper improves those bounds using codewords uniformly distributed on the power sphere and a maximum likelihood decoding rule.

-The literature on RAC communications includes works like~\cite{dyachkov1981mac, mathys1990class,bassalygo1983restricted}, where the number of active transmittters is known, and~\cite{ordentlich2017mac}, where neither the transmitters nor the receiver knows the number of active transmitters.
-In~\cite{ordentlich2017mac}, Ordentlich and Polyanskiy propose a concatenated code with a linear inner code that detects the active users and an outer code that decodes their messages.
-A two-layer code for joint erasure correction and collision resolution appears in \cite{ebrahimi2017coded}.
+The literature on RAC communications includes works like~\cite{dyachkov1981mac, mathys1990class,bassalygo1983restricted}, where the number of active transmitters is known, and~\cite{ordentlich2017mac}, where neither the transmitters nor the receiver knows the number of active transmitters.
+In~\cite{ordentlich2017mac}, Ordentlich and Polyanskiy propose a concatenated code with a linear inner code that detects the number of active users and an outer code that decodes their messages.
+A two-layer code for joint erasure correction and collision resolution appears in~\cite{ebrahimi2017coded}.